-E. Recognition of the Kansas Agricultural Experiment Station
+E. Recognition of the Kansas Agricultural Experiment Station and Grants

-Graduate students receiving funds from the Kansas Agricultural Experiment Station shall so acknowledge in the thesis and subsequent publications.
+Graduate students receiving funds from the Kansas Agricultural Experiment Station or other grants shall so acknowledge in the thesis and subsequent publications.

 F. Presentation and Retrieval of Data

 The master's thesis should report, describe, and/or reference the process as undertaken to derive the results presented in the thesis.
 The thesis should include data documentation as well as model specification.
 The student shall provide the major professor with all computer programs written or developed.